eriknyquist/nedry/README.rst

 * Looking something up on wikipedia (or providing a summary of a random wikipedia article)
 * Interactive trivia questions (via opentdb.com)

-To get started right away, see the :ref:`Quick start` section.
+To get started right away, see the :ref:`quick-start` section.

 .. contents:: **Table of Contents**